Toward Effective Liouvillian Integration: Structure of transversely affine foliations

 Let $\F$ be a codimension one holomorphic foliation on a complex manifold $X$ with normal bundle $\NF$, i.e. $\F$ is defined by a holomorphic section $\omega$ of $\NF\otimes \Omega^1_X$ with zero locus of codimension $\geq 2$ and satisfying $\omega \wedge d \omega =0$.
 A singular transverse affine structure for $\mathcal F$ is a meromorphic flat connection

 where $D$ is a reduced divisor on $X$ and $\Omega^1_X(*D)$ is the sheaf of meromorphic $1$-forms on $X$ with poles (of arbitrary order) along $D$.
 We will always take $D$ minimal, in the sense that the connection form of $\nabla$ is not holomorphic in any point of $D$.
 The divisor $D$ is the {singular divisor} of the transverse affine structure.
+Taking multiplicities of the poles as coefficients, we define the polar divisor $(\nabla)_{\infty}$, so that the singular divisor is the support of the polar divisor.

 A foliation $\mathcal F$ is a {singular transversely affine foliation} if it admits a singular transverse affine structure.
 Aiming at simplicity, from now on, when talking about singular transverse affine structures and singular transversely affine foliations, we will omit the adjective singular.